OATML-Markslab/Tranception/README.md

 ## Fitness prediction performance

-The [proteingym folder](https://github.com/OATML-Markslab/Tranception/tree/main/ProteinGym) provides detailed performance files for Tranception and baseline models on the two ProteinGym benchmarks, for the 3 focus metrics in the paper (eg., Spearman's rank, AUC, MCC).
+The [ProteinGym folder](https://github.com/OATML-Markslab/Tranception/tree/main/proteingym) provides detailed performance files for Tranception and baseline models on the two ProteinGym benchmarks, for the 3 focus metrics in the paper (eg., Spearman's rank, AUC, MCC).

 We recommand to aggregate fitness pediction performance at the Uniprot ID level to avoid biasing results towards proteins for which several DMS assays are available in ProteinGym.
 The corresponding aggregated files are suffixed with "_Uniprot_level", while the non aggregated performance files are suffixed with "_DMS_level".
 Note that there is at most one DMS per Uniprot_ID for the ProteinGym indel benchmark (ie., no difference between "_Uniprot_level" and "_DMS_level").
 We thus only provide one set of performance metrics for that benchmark.